-The biggest event of the year is our annual conference normally held in June.
+Annual Conference The biggest event of the year is our annual conference normally held in June.
 The 2022 meeting will be held June 5-7, at the Hyatt Regency in Sarasota, Florida.
 Horticulturists and scientists present their industry experience and scientific research relating to all things Florida horticulture.
 We look forward to seeing you there!

 Topics discussed in the Citrus section include development and characteristics of rootstocks, cultivar improvement, insect, disease and weed control, fertilization, irrigation, cultivation and cold protection.

 Information provided in the Vegetable section includes cultivar characteristics, cultivar selection, cultivar improvement, cultural practices and harvesting methods, and insect, disease and weed control.

 Ornamental | Garden | Landscaping

 The Landscape and Garden section provides information on new plants, cultivars and cultivar selection, landscape design and management.
 Cultural practices, pest control and conditions for optimal production are discussed.

 Topics discussed in the Handling and Processing section include practices that affect postharvest quality, quality and safety issues of lightly processed and processed products, and product, by-product and waste utilization.